 The event not only addresses how intelligent machines complement and shape our bodies, but also looks at artistic reflections on the measurement of the body.
-Together with the artist Alexandra Pirici, among others, who had a hologram interact with a human performer in the Waschkaue of the Kokerei Hansa as part of the Ruhr Ding: Territorien 2019, we will discuss which infrastructural conditions shape the relationship between humans and machines and how this hybrid relationship affects our understanding of our bodies and social interaction.
+Together with artists Yuri Pattison and Asad Raza as well as Alexandra Pirici, who had a hologram interact with a human performer in the Waschkaue of the Kokerei Hansa as part of the Ruhr Ding: Territorien 2019, we will discuss which infrastructural conditions shape the relationship between humans and machines and how this hybrid relationship affects our understanding of our bodies and social interaction.

 A Wandersalon as part of the series Ermüdung und Versorgung (Fatigue and Supply), a cooperation between Urbane Künste Ruhr and the Institute for Theatre Studies at the Ruhr University Bochum.
 The series explores issues around sleep and infrastructures.